Scale AI hits $3.5B valuation as it turns the AI boom into a venture bonanza – TechCrunch

 Scale made its first acquisition to support Nucleus with the purchase of a four-person startup called Helia.
 The team, which has expertise in real-time video and neural network training, will support Nucleus.

-“The one thing that we were noticing across our whole customer base was that more and more customers, even beyond just the self drive folks were wanting to do AI on real-time video.
+“The one thing that we were noticing across our whole customer base was that more and more customers, even beyond just the self-drive folks were wanting to do AI on real-time video.
 And so it was becoming this expertise that we knew just wasn’t going to go away.”